L0laapk3/Youtube-Download-Button/README.md

 Adds download button to youtube videos.
+It just makes a request to external download sites and shows loading for the fastest one to respond.

 requires tampermonkey(chrome) or greasemonkey(firefox).